All it Takes is an Additional $40 for Every Student

 Fundraising Goal: $40 Per Student

 We estimate it will cost MOHI an additional $40 per student to upgrade all of our schools to meet the government’s requirements.
-We have faith that GOD will provide as He has before, and we’ll be able to get students back in the classroom in January.
+We have faith that GOD will provide as He has before.

 We’re always grateful for donations above and beyond the minimum amount, as they will help cover costs for the thousands of students who are not currently sponsored, in addition to new needs as they arise.
 We ask that you please prayerfully consider what donation God is calling you to give.